sourcemeta/jsontoolkit/README.markdown

 ### With resolver

 These functions need to reference other schemas by their URIs.
-To accomplish this in a generic and flexible way, these functions take a resolver function as arguments, of the type `schema_resolver_t`.
+To accomplish this in a generic and flexible way, these functions take resolver functions as arguments, of the type `schema_resolver_t`.
 This function takes a URI as an `std::string` and is expected to return an [`std::future`](https://en.cppreference.com/w/cpp/thread/future) of an